AdobeDocs/experience-platform.en/help/landing/glossary.md

 **Dataset output**: Dataset output provides a mechanism for determining what the "Create Table as Select" option will be used for a particular [!DNL Query Service] run.

-**Deduplication key**: A user defined primary key which determines the identity by which users want their profiles to be deduplicated.​
+**Deduplication key**: A user defined primary key that determines the identity by which users want their profiles to be deduplicated.​

 **Delta column**: A delta column allows you to select a source data field to represent a timestamp for incremental ingestion.